-Nearly two years after approximately US$13 billion had disappeared from his accounts at Jamaica’s now disgraced Stocks and Securities Limited (SSL), former global track and field icon Usain Bolt and other defrauded investors are set to be repaid most of their invested funds.
+Nearly two years after approximately US$13 million had disappeared from his accounts at Jamaica’s now disgraced Stocks and Securities Limited (SSL), former global track and field icon Usain Bolt and other defrauded investors are set to be repaid most of their invested funds.

 The SSL this week announced plans to repay robbed investors two years after coming within ‘inches’ of collapsing after several employees had raided the accounts of people like Bolt.
 The sprinter, who still holds the world record for the men’s 100 meters at 9.58 seconds and the 200 meters at 19.19, had been alerted to an empty account by an ex-SSl employee, triggering a massive investigation, some dismissals and a police probe into the operations of the securities agency.